Jule Huffman

 Julian Robert Huffman (March 31, 1924 – April 16, 2015) was an American weatherman, voice-over announcer, director and children's show host.
 He was most well known as the host of WSAZ's Mr. Cartoon from 1969 to 1995.

 Early life

-Jule Huffman was born in Cincinnati, Ohio on March 31, 1924 to Leroy Huffman and Cecilia Silverman-Huffman.
+Jule Huffman was born in Cincinnati, Ohio, on March 31, 1924, to Leroy Huffman and Cecilia Silverman-Huffman.

 Career

-Prior to joining WSAZ, he served in the US Air Force during World War II.
+After his older brother was killed in the war, Huffman served in the US Army Air Corps during World War II.
 He worked as an aircraft repair and maintenance technician on a carrier in the South Pacific.

 Jule was hired by WSAZ in 1953 as a vocalist for the WSAZ variety daytime show Coffee Time.
 He did commercials, and was a director, a voice-over announcer, and a weatherman.
-He starred in two kid shows (Steamboat Bill as Merlin the Sea Monster, the early iteration of Mr. Cartoon) prior to becoming Mr. Cartoon.
+He starred in two kid shows (Steamboat Bill as Merlin the Sea Monster, the early iteration of Mr. Cartoon and "Popeye and His Pals") prior to becoming Mr. Cartoon.
+He was a weatherman on WSAZ for four decades.

 Mr. Cartoon

 Huffman took over the reins of Mr. Cartoon in 1969 after the original actor, George Lewis, left for a job in Maryland.
 The role made him a beloved and trusted icon in the Tri-State community.
 He played the role until his retirement in 1995.
 The series was cancelled after Huffman retired.